Nephrite Jade from Guangxi Province, China

 The nephrites from these primary and secondary mines are mainly white, gray-white, gray-green, dark green, and black, with a greasy to waxy luster (figure 3).
 All of these color varieties display either band or dendritic patterns.
 The band patterns are white and opaque, and their color, transparency, and distribution are different from those of the unpatterned areas.
 The dendritic patterns are brownish yellow and dark brown to black (figure 4).
 At Hechi, the dendritic patterns only occur in the nephrites from secondary deposits in river or soil.

-MATERIALS AND METHODSThree white and gray-white nephrite samples were examined for this study: the two bangles with dendritic patterns (figure 5, left and center) and a slab with a band pattern (figure 5, right).
+Three white and gray-white nephrite samples were examined for this study: the two bangles with dendritic patterns (figure 5, left and center) and a slab with a band pattern (figure 5, right).
 The dendritic patterns in the two bangles ranged from brownish yellow to black.
 In the slab, the banded area showed lower transparency than the rest of the sample.
 The samples were tested by standard gemological methods, polarizing microscopy, scanning electron microscopy (SEM), X-ray diffraction (XRD), Raman spectroscopy, and energy-dispersive spectrometry (EDS).
 We conducted the tests at the National Key Lab of the China University of Geosciences in Wuhan.

 For SEM analysis, the authors fractured the specimens and coated the fracture surfaces with carbon powders using an SCD-005 ion sputter coater.
 The specimens were then fastened to a round metal disk for observation.
 An FEI Quanta 200 scanning electron microscope was used to observe the nephrites’ microstructure, especially their dendritic and band patterns.
 The SEM images are from secondary electrons.